 **Just a side note but this ultimate cheese sauce can also be served over broccoli or cauliflower to help get some extra veggies in the kiddos.

-Stovetop Mac and Cheese Ingredient Notes
+Pioneer Woman Mac and Cheese Ingredients

-Using whole milk gives this Pioneer Woman mac and cheese a creamy, velvety texture that is out of this world.
+- Milk: Using whole milk gives this Pioneer Woman mac and cheese a creamy, velvety texture that is out of this world.
 Whole milk has a little more than three percent fat giving it that rich moist consistency you just can’t get with low-fat milk.

 Storing your Pioneer Woman mac and cheese recipe in a covered container in the fridge is best.
 I like to divvy it up into single-serve portions so I can just grab it and go.